-The St. Louis Public Library does a cool thing every year where they have a mini-comic convention using local artists and it’s FREE TO ATTEND!
+The St. Louis Public Library is having their first mini-comic convention using local artists and it’s FREE TO ATTEND!
 It is also kid friendly!
-If you always wanted to stop by my table to check out my work but didn’t want to pay the entrance fee to do so, now’s your chance!
+If you always wanted to stop by my table to check out my work but didn’t want to pay the entrance fee, now’s your chance!
 Did I say the event is FREE?!

-It’s from 10am to 4pm and is located at the downtown “Central” branch on Olive St. Visit my APPEARANCES page for a map to the event!
+It’s from 10am to 4pm next Saturday (JULY 25th) and is located at the downtown “Central” branch on Olive St. in downtown St. Louis.
+Visit my APPEARANCES page for a map to the event!
+I will be selling all of my comics (minus Frik Vol 4 as that is not in print yet), Frik’in Cosplay drawings, Demotivational posters and more!

 I hope to see you all there.
 You have no excuse to miss this! (unless you live out of town, then I’ll let it slide…this time.)